• Skip to Content

 Veterans Support Services is here to meet the needs of Indiana University students who are veterans, service members, or children or spouses of disabled veterans.
 Veterans who wish to use their VA benefits to pay their educational expenses should contact the Division of Student Affairs as soon as possible to learn the status of their benefits.

-All degree requirements must be completed within 5 years of admission from actual enrollment in KEEP courses for the first time.
+• All MS degree requirements must be completed within three years of admit term.

-All certificate requirements must be completed within 2 years of admission from actual enrollment in KEEP courses for the first time.
+• All certificate requirements must be completed within two years of admit term.

 Good academic standing and Grade Point Average (GPA)